 Caring for and replacing a vehicle battery is one of the easiest tasks a DIYer can perform under the hood.
 It's also one of the most important.
 A little maintenance, which includes cleaning car battery terminals, will extend battery life while preventing the frustration and added costs that come with being stranded unexpectedly by a dead car battery.

 Test your battery

-As car batteries age, they build up high, internal electrical resistance that makes recharging more difficult.
+As car batteries age, they build up high internal electrical resistance that makes recharging more difficult.
 The vehicle's alternator is then forced to run longer and work harder, which in turn reduces vehicle performance and gas mileage.
-When your old battery finally quits, it probably won’t happen in a convenient place or at just the right time.
+When your old battery finally fails, it probably won’t happen in a convenient place or at just the right time.
 Instead, the unplanned failure will result in the additional expenses of an emergency roadside assistance for a jump or tow and labor costs to replace the car battery.
 In the end, trying to squeeze the last trickle of life out of your old car battery won't save you money; it'll cost you.
 The best way to know whether your battery needs to be replaced?
 Get it tested at Advance Auto Parts--it's free and quick.

 Replace your battery

 Contrary to popular belief, the number one killer of batteries isn't cold but heat.
 Under-hood temperatures can approach 200 degrees Fahrenheit.
-Over time, that excessive heat sucks the life out of a battery.
+Over time, that excessive heat takes a toll on a battery.
 Meanwhile, today's vehicles are jam-packed with accessories that draw power and cause a deep discharge.
 Combine the long-term effects of repeated deep discharging, longer charging times, and higher under-hood temperatures, and it’s no surprise that you end up with a dead battery.
 Car batteries last about three to five years.
 So, if you're approaching the high end of that range, it's time to look into replacing your battery.